Benny Blanco: Artist projects

 In February 2019, Blanco released "I Can't Get Enough" with Tainy, Selena Gomez, and J Balvin.
 On August 30, 2019, Blanco released a song with Juice Wrld called "Graduation", their second collaboration after "Roses".

 In October 2020, Blanco released his first artist collaboration with Justin Bieber titled "Lonely".
 The second and third singles ("Real Shit" with Juice Wrld and "Unlearn" with Gracie Abrams) followed in December 2020 and March 2021, respectively.

 A deluxe version of his album Friends Keep Secrets 2 was released on March 26, 2021, and was certified RIAA platinum on the day of release.

 On August 5, 2022, Blanco released his first artist collaboration with BTS members Jin, Jimin, V, and Jungkook as well as Snoop Dogg titled "Bad Decisions".

 On December 16, 2023, a posthumous Juice Wrld song with Blanco and Eminem titled "Lace It" was released.

 On October 17, 2024, Blanco released a collaboration with Myke Towers, the song "Degenere" reached #1 on the Latin Pop Chart, Latin Airplay Chart and Billboard's Latin Rhythm Chart.

 In February 2025, Blanco and fiancée Selena Gomez announced a collaborative album, I Said I Love You First, which was released on March 21, 2025.
 "Scared of Loving You" was the first track to be released from the album.
 On August 25, 2025, their collaboration with The Marías “Ojos Tristes” reached #1 on the overall Latin Chart, Latin Pop Chart and Urban Latin Chart.

-On November 14th, 2025 Blanco released a collaboration with Netón Vega titled "Perro Fiel".
+On November 14, 2025 Blanco released a collaboration with Netón Vega titled "Perro Fiel".
+The song serves as the lead single off Blanco's second studio album, titled Hermoso, set to be released on August 14, 2026.

 Media

 On March 9, 2020, Blanco and acclaimed chef Matty Matheson debuted a new collaborative cooking show, Matty and Benny Eat Out America, on Blanco's YouTube channel.
 The first episode featured a behind-the-scenes visit to fellow YouTuber Kenny Beats's show The Cave where Blanco teaches Matheson to rap.
 Additional episodes included Lil Dicky, Mason Ramsey, Diplo, Laird Hamilton and more.

 On April 16, 2020, Blanco made his TV debut playing a fictionalized version of himself on the first and second seasons of the FXX series Dave with Lil Dicky.

 On March 31, 2021, Blanco and chef Matty Matheson debuted a new cooking show on Blanco's YouTube channel, called Stupid F*cking Cooking Show.

+On February 18, 2026, Blanco, Lil Dicky, and Kristin Batalucco launched Friends Keep Secrets, a multimedia podcast, featuring informal conversations with celebrity guests including Ed Sheeran and Lizzo.
+The series is filmed in the Los Angeles home of Lil Dicky and Batalucco using hidden cameras.
+On April 16, 2026, Blanco made an appearance as a fictionalized version of himself on an episode of Beef.

+Blanco drew online attention after appearing barefoot with visibly dirty feet on the debut of his podcast with Lil Dicky, prompting criticism and discussion of his personal hygiene, which he later addressed publicly.